sighingnow/jekyll-gitbook/_pages/relayer.md

 ## Main overview

+The role of the relayer is twofold :
-The relayer serves as the primary entry point for external users through the request functions (requestDeposit, requestWithdraw, requestSwap).
-A keeper, such as Gelato bot or Fyde keeper monitor the relayer and then processes the request and passes as input the protocolAUM (which will be used for further computation), which represents the protocol's total value locked (TVL) in USD.
+- First, it serves as the entry point for external users to interact with the protocol through request functions (requestDeposit, requestWithdraw, requestSwap).
+- Second, it is used for settlement automation in Fyde through monitoring and updating the protocol AUM, and it manages the process request.
+Automation is monitored by external keepers, such as Gelato Network and our Fyde Keeper bot.

 ## Why is a relayer necessary?